thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

         Q. How do I book?

-        A. Fill out an enquiry form HERE and you will quickly get all the info you need including availability, pricing, inclusions etc. Then it is simply a matter of paying your deposit to secure your preferred date.
+        A. Fill out an enquiry form and you will quickly get all the info you need including availability, pricing, inclusions etc. Then it is simply a matter of paying your deposit to secure your preferred date.
 But don't dawdle as we quickly book out and we don't want you to be disappointed.

         Q. Why should we choose you over another operator?